chocolate-doom/chocolate-doom/.github/CONTRIBUTING.md

 * Ability to play "No Rest For The Living", the expansion pack which comes with the XBLA / BFG Edition of Doom.

-But if you're not sure whether your feature is in line with the project philosophy, don't worry - just ask!
+If you're not sure whether your feature is in line with the project philosophy, don't worry - just ask anyway!
-To make a feature request, just [file an issue on GitHub](https://github.com/chocolate-doom/chocolate-doom/issues/new).
+To make a feature request, [file an issue on GitHub](https://github.com/chocolate-doom/chocolate-doom/issues/new).

 ### Bug fixes / code submission